Health Insurance

 Health insurance is a complex topic that involves many concepts and a wide range of options that need to be taken into consideration when choosing the appropriate coverage for your situation, but there are some things that are common to all of them.
 They all contain Uniform Policy Provisions that are a set of clauses that outline the features of each policy.
 There are some that are mandated by the ACA.

-• If you think the cost of ACA-approved health insurance is too high compared to the chance of needing uncovered medical care you may feel comfortable enough to risk forgoing healthcare insurance, but it is not recommended.
+• If you think the cost of ACA-approved health insurance is too high for the chance of needing uncovered medical care during a short interval, you can forgo these plans.

-• If you are more averse to risk, you can purchase short-term policies that are limited to the benefits you think you will need and therefore less expensive.
+• If you are not averse to risk, you can purchase a short-term policy that is limited to the benefits you think you will need or none at all.

 How Health Insurance Protects You